awslabs/amazon-s3-tar-tool/README.md

 We encourage the end-user to write validation workflows to verify the data has been properly tared.
 If objects being tared are smaller than 5GB, users can use Amazon S3 Batch Operations to generate checksums for the individual objects.
 After the creation of the tar, users can extract the data into a separate bucket/folder and run the same batch operations job on the new data and verify that the checksums match.
 To learn more about using checksums for data validation, along with some demos, please watch [Get Started With Checksums in Amazon S3 for Data Integrity Checking](https://www.youtube.com/watch?v=JGsdvDPSirU).

 ## Pricing
 It's important to understand that Amazon S3's API has costs associated with it.
 In particular `PUT`, `COPY`, `POST` are charged at a higher rate than `GET`.
-The majority of requests performed by this tool are `COPY` and `PUT` operations.
+The traditional mode of generating tarballs heavily favors Amazon S3 `PUT` operations, while the in-memory mode favors `GET` operations.
+Because of this, pricing is substantially different between the two.
 Please refer to [the Amazon S3 Pricing page](https://aws.amazon.com/s3/pricing/) for a breakdown of the API costs.
 You can also use the [AWS Cost Calculator](https://calculator.aws) to help you price your operations.

+### Traditional Amazon S3 backend operations
+The majority of requests performed by in this mode are `COPY` and `PUT` operations.

 During the build process the tool uses Amazon S3 Standard to work on files.
 If you are aggregating 1,000 objects, then it will require at least 1,000 `COPY` operations and 1,000 `PUT` operations for the tar headers.